 “You can do this by coming up with a prototype or minimum viable product, a simple version of the final product.”

 To buttress this point, Amma gave an example of a Reach for Change entrepreneur who wanted to build a helpline for teens.
 His prototype was business cards with a phone, and he gave out the cards to teens, with 20 of them calling back to report their reproductive health challenges.

 The entrepreneur then used the results to get sponsors who wanted to market to teens to pay for the helpline and advertise on his site.

-Like every aspect of the business, you must continually measure the results of your business model so you can understand and improve it if it is not working.
+Like every aspect of the business, you must continually measure your business model results so you can understand and improve it if it is not working.

 “It’s a messy and iterative process,” Amma noted.